Constitution of the European Society for Environmental History (ESEH)

 12.6 The CRR does not meet between two OGMs.
 The work related to the previous points is carried out by electronic communication.

 13.1 Permanent or provisional Committees can be created by the Board when the Society decides to undertake a new task.
 Unless stated otherwise below, the Board shall decide on the structure of committees and appoints their members.
 In all cases, if a committee member resigns, the Board may appoint a replacement committee member to serve until the next OGM.
 The members of the committees always work in accordance with the Board and report to it about their work.
 The Board can decide to terminate committees if it deems this appropriate, except for the committees mentioned below, which are statutory unless the constitution is revised.

 13.2 The office of Committee member shall be unpaid.

 13.3 Financial Control Committee

 The Financial Control Committee (FCC) consists of two members from outside the Board.
 It audits the books of the Society on a biennial basis and reports directly to the OGM.
 Its members are elected for two years by the OGM upon nomination by the nomination committee.
 They are eligible to be re-elected for one further term.

 13.4 Nomination Committee

-13.4.1 The Nomination Committee (NC) consists of five members of which three are RRs.
-The OGM elects these three members on the proposal of the President.
+13.4.1 The Nomination Committee (NC) consists of three members of which one is an RR.
+The RR is appointed by the CRR.
 The two other members are appointed by the Board.
 Members serve renewable, four-year terms.
-They are informed of the precise nature of the duty they will have to fulfil by the President.
+They are informed of the precise nature of the duty they will have to fulfill by the President.